Old-fashioned doughnut

-The old-fashioned doughnut is a term used for a variety of cake doughnut prepared in the shape of a ring with a cracked surface and tapered edges around it.
-Nineteenth century recipes for "old-fashioned donuts" are made with yeast, but in modern doughnut shops an "old-fashioned doughnut" is usually a cake doughnut.
-Cake doughnuts made with chemical leavener originated in the United States circa 1829.
-Primary ingredients in the old-fashioned doughnut include flour, sugar, butter, eggs, sour cream or buttermilk, and chemical leavener.
-It is typically deep fried, may have a crunchier or crisper texture compared to other styles of cake doughnuts, and typically has cracks and pores on its surface.
-After being fried, it is glazed, dusted with sugar, or served plain.
+The old-fashioned doughnut is a term used for a variety of cake doughnut prepared in the shape of a ring with a cracked surface and tapered edges.
+While many early cookbooks included recipes for "old-fashioned donuts" that were made with yeast, the distinctive cake doughnuts sold in doughnut shops are made with chemical leavener and may have crisper texture compared to other styles of cake doughnuts.
+The cracked surface is usually glazed or coated with sugar.

 Commercially prepared old-fashioned doughnuts may be prepared using a batter mix that is made with the addition of water.
 Such mixes are used by some doughnut shops.
-Some variations are prepared by various companies using unique ingredients, and some old-fashioned doughnuts are produced as doughnut holes.
+Specialty versions are made by using an enormous variety of ingredients, and some old-fashioned doughnuts are produced as doughnut holes.

 History

 Nineteenth century recipes for "old-fashioned donuts" are made with yeast, but in modern doughnut shops an "old-fashioned doughnut" is usually a cake doughnut.
 Historically, the terms are used imprecisely, and some controversy has arisen over the meaning of the terms doughnut, cruller and fry cake.
-Old-fashioned cake doughnuts were called sometimes called "fry cakes" back then:
+Old-fashioned cake doughnuts were sometimes called "fry cakes" in the past.

 Doughnuts are made of pieces of raised dough, cut into circular pieces and set to rise.
 After rising they are dropped into a kettle of hot fat, where they puff up into balls and become brown on the surface.
 Crullers and fried cakes, on the other hand, are made of dough leavened with baking powder—in colonial times soda served instead.
 For fried cakes, frequently misnamed as doughnuts and crullers, the dough is rolled out and cut into circles, and then a smaller circle is cut out of the center of each cake.
 It is the fried cake that has the hole.

 In the present day, the old-fashioned doughnut is most commonly a type of cake doughnut, and has been described as a "subset" of the cake doughnut.
-The cake doughnut itself originated in the United States circa 1829, when the increased availability of pearlash in the U.S., a type of leavener that preceded baking powder, led to the increase of cake doughnut consumption.
+The cake doughnut itself originated in the United States circa 1829, when the increased availability of pearlash in the U.S., a type of Leavening agent that preceded baking powder, led to the increase of cake doughnut consumption.
 It is unclear when the old-fashioned doughnut itself was invented, but this very likely occurred after the cake doughnut was invented.
 Prior to circa 1829, doughnuts were typically the yeast-risen variety in the U.S. Circa the 1830s, the leaveners baking soda and baking powder began to be available to U.S. consumers, which is around the same time that cake doughnut recipes first appeared in U.S. cookbooks.